oriooctopus/anyone-can-code/course/roadmap/duoling-map.md

 ---

-variables

-semicolon strings comments
+the right way to learn in this course, variables

-math
+comments strings math

 console.log understanding erros 1: x is not defined

-booleans-and-equality functions

-challenge1 challenge 2 challenge 3
+booleans-and-equality (add a section about naming conventions, also talk about truthy/falsy) functions prompt and/or logic

+if-statements

+basic-googling-skills debugging-tips-1 (video)

+challenge-if-statement-odd-or-even challenge-build-a-quiz

 ---